Our privacy officer is – Practice Manager.

 This practice policy outlines how the practice uses and manages your health information.
 The Notice to Patients is posted in our patient waiting area as a summary statement of the policy.

-The practice is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988 (Privacy Act) and applicable State legislation.
+The practice is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988 (Privacy Act) and the Health Records Act 2001 (Vic).

 It is our usual practice to only collect health information directly from our patients or their authorised representatives.